alem-platform/frontend/online-tic-tac-toe/README.md

 ## General Criteria

+- The project is a web application.
 - The project written in one repository.
-- Clear README with project setup instructions and environment requirements.
+- Clear `README` with project setup instructions and environment requirements.
 - If the application crashes unexpectedly during the review, you will receive a `0`.
-- The project MUST run without errors in the console on a modern browser.
+- The project runs without errors in the console on a modern browser.
-- Pages validated without errors according to the [W3C Validator](https://validator.w3.org/)
+- The pages do not contain errors according to [W3C Validator](https://validator.w3.org/).

 ## Mandatory Part